InmeetK/strong-insights/README.md

 ## 🎯 Customization

-### Colors
+### Colours
-The application uses a consistent color palette defined in the CSS:
+The application uses a consistent colour palette defined in the CSS:
 - Primary: `#667eea` to `#764ba2` (gradient)
 - Secondary: `#ffd89b` to `#19547b` (gradient)
 - Background: `#f8fafc`